jeremywrnr/booker/readme.md

 group match against that, but it tab through these matches numeric process IDs, which is the argument that `kill` actually takes.
 I learned that zsh autocompletion has a large learning curve, despite the good amount of documentation out there on it.

-Probably 80% of the initial development time was spent trying to figure out how to cycle through different matches...
+## development / testing
+There are some tests in `/spec', if clone this repo you can run them with `rake`.
+There is also a Makefile to install the gem, so you can run `make` and that will build the gem locally.
+To develop the zsh completion script, run clone this repo, and run this command in `/completion`:

+    $ make && unfunction _web && autoload -U _web

-## todo
+## todos
 - refactor so title is min(terminal width, max(message lengths))
-- make use of internal find rather than parsing syscalls
-- try to write in all fpath locations if one fails
-- implement more testing with rspec
 - config: browser selection command
 - add completion for -i/--install
+- implement more rspec testing